dbt-labs/docs.getdbt.com/website/docs/guides/getting-started/learning-more/using-jinja.md

 id: "using-jinja"
 ---

-In this tutorial, we're going to take a common pattern used in SQL, and then use Jinja to improve our code.
+In this guide, we're going to take a common pattern used in SQL, and then use Jinja to improve our code.

 If you'd like to work through this query, add [this CSV](https://github.com/dbt-labs/jaffle_shop/blob/core-v1.0.0/seeds/raw_payments.csv) to the `seeds/` folder of your dbt project, and then execute `dbt seed`.